Low-code focused OutSystems raises $150M at a $9.5B valuation – TechCrunch

-This morning OutSystems, a low-code app development service, announced that it has closed $150 million in new capital.
+This morning, OutSystems, a low-code app development service, announced that it has closed $150 million in new capital.
 The round was led by Abdiel Capital and Tiger Global.
 Notably this is not the largest funding event that the Portugal and U.S.-based software company has raised.
 TechCrunch covered a $360 million round that OutSystems raised in 2018.

 OutSystems was founded in 2001, making it older than most companies that we cover on TechCrunch, and yet it remains privately held.
 And like many startups, it appears to have caught a tailwind from the accelerating digital transformation of companies both large and small.